 From my extensive research (this wikipedia post) the SVG specification is, in part, based off the VML spec.
 When comparing the two formats, there are a lot of similarities so I’ve written up this brief guide to help you manually convert SVG to VML.

 This is not a quick or easy process but could be good if you wanted to convert your brand logo to VML so it will always show in MSO Outlook even with images turned off.
-Someone more skilled than me could probably build a tool to convert SVG to VML automatically.
-If you know of such a tool or are planning to build one I’m love to know about it.

 If you’re interested in SVG I also have a post about using SVG in email.